mohamed-7oda/RAG-System-using-LangChain/README.md

-# 📄 PDF Question Answering with Google Generative AI & Cohere
+# 📄 Document Question Answering with Google Generative AI & Cohere

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline to answer questions based on the content of multiple PDF documents.
 It uses: